emorydunn/CaptureOneScripts/README.md

 ### Count Favorites

 A script that displays either a notification or a dialogue with the number of user favorites in the current session.

+### Sorted Trash

+Trash variants into subfolders based on the current image folder name.
+This helps keep files organized by shot, much like you might do for the Capture and Output folders, think of it as the `Image Folder Name` token name for the trash.

+The downside is image will no longer be visible in the session trash, which doesn't show subfolders.

 ## The Background Scripts